OpenBMB/MiniCPM/README-en.md

 MiniCPM is an End-Side LLM developed by ModelBest Inc. and TsinghuaNLP, with only 2.4B parameters excluding embeddings.

-- MiniCPM has very close performance compared with Mistral-7B on open-sourced general benchmarks with better ability on Chinese, Mathmetics and Coding after SFT.
+- MiniCPM has very close performance compared with Mistral-7B on open-sourced general benchmarks with better ability on Chinese, Mathematics and Coding after SFT.
 The overall performance exceeds Llama2-13B, MPT-30B, Falcon-40B, etc.
 - After DPO, MiniCPM outperforms Llama2-70B-Chat, Vicuna-33B, Mistral-7B-Instruct-v0.1, Zephyr-7B-alpha, etc. on MTBench.
 - MiniCPM-V, based on MiniCPM-2B, achieves the best overall performance among multimodel models of the same scale, surpassing existing multimodal large models built on Phi-2 and achieving performance comparable to or even better than 9.6B Qwen-VL-Chat on some tasks.
 - MiniCPM can be deployed and infer on smartphones, and the speed of streaming output is relatively higher than human verbal speed.
 MiniCPM-V has also successfully deployed multi-modal models on smartphones.